-SECTION 3: Quality and Performance Improvement and Activities with stakeholders including consumers, advocates, contract providers, CMHA-CEI staff, and other relevant stakeholders.
+SECTION 3: Quality and Performance Improvement and Activities

+The Quality Improvement Team is responsible for performing quality improvement functions and assuring that program improvements are occurring within the organization.
+QI operates in partnership with stakeholders including consumers, advocates, contract providers, CMHA-CEI staff, and other relevant stakeholders.
 The QI Team is responsible for implementing and monitoring the QIP.